-The Group recognised an impairment loss on the write-down of the disposal group to fair value less costs to sell of \$12.1million.
-This impairment has been recorded against Property, Plant & Equipment (\$6.6m) and Inventory (\$5.5 m).
+The Group had recognised an impairment loss on the write-down of the disposal group to fair value less costs to sell of \$12.1million in FY22.
+This impairment was recorded in FY22 against Property, Plant & Equipment (\$6.6m) and Inventory (\$5.5 m).
+No material variation to these values occurred at time of sale.